This policy applies to business that meet the following criteria.

 About

-The Science-Based Targets initiative (SBTi) is a global organization that provides companies and financial institutions with a framework to set greenhouse gas (GHG) emissions reduction targets aligned with climate science.
-The SBTi ensures that companies’ targets are consistent with the goals of the Paris Agreement, aiming to limit global temperature rise to well below 2°C, and ideally to 1.5°C.
+The Science-Based Targets initiative (SBTi) provides companies and financial institutions globally with a rigorous framework to set greenhouse gas (GHG) emissions reduction targets aligned with the latest climate science and the Paris Agreement.
+Targets validated by the SBTi are consistent with limiting global temperature rise to 1.5°C and achieving net-zero emissions by no later than 2050.

 Criteria for compliance